exporl/apex-documentation/development/bertha-in-apex.md

 are redundant, are discarded.
 The set of active leaf nodes can change each trial, and all nodes are reinstantiated at the start of each trial.

-The interface between Apex and Bertha is located in `BerthaBuffer`.
-It provides an interface to start, stop, and set parameters at runtime.
 Some functions that require explanation:

 * `BerthaBuffer::addPermanentLeafNode`: these permanent leaf nodes will always be active as long as Bertha is running.
 In practice these are *continuous*